saltukalakus/idiomatic-rust-snippets/src/essentials/feature-attribute.md

+### How to use unstable features in your Rust project

 In Rust, the #! syntax is used for attributes that apply to the entire crate or module.
 These are known as "inner attributes."
 They are typically placed at the top of a file and are used to configure various aspects of the Rust compiler's behavior for that file or crate.

 #![feature(...)]: This attribute allows you to use unstable features in your Rust code from the nightly Rust compiler.
 It must be placed at the top of the file.